 Chicks can either be hatched from eggs in an incubator or under a broody hen or purchased as day olds from a breeder.
-Chicks should be kept indoors in a heated brooder until they have their feathers, about 4-8 weeks depending on the time of year.
+Day old chicks (if not raised under a mother hen) should be kept in a heated brooder until they have their feathers, about 4-6 weeks depending on the time of year.